Recently updated on November 30th, 2024 at 11:18 am

 Girls of Paper and Fire follows Lei.
 She is a member of the Paper Caste.
 And the people of Ikhara persecute her.

 She sees the royal guards take her mother.
 Afterwards, Lei suffers from trauma.
 But the guards return and try to take Lei.
-She has to learn skills fitting of a King’s Consort.
-But she falls in love.

 The world-building in this book is beautiful.
 Natasha Ngan’s experiences growing up in Malaysia inspired the beautiful worldbuilding in Ikhara.